 The cause of endometriosis is not fully understood though there are several strong theories.
 Intensive and extensive research around genetics, immunological and environmental factors continue and further research exploring a range of potential causes and contributing factors is being investigated.
 The cause is now generally considered multi-factorial with a strong genetic link, possibly also how genetics behave with other influences (perhaps by environmental factors for example).

 In the 1930s Sampson found that endometriosis was caused by retrograde menstruation or reflux menstruation or period blood back flowing through the fallopian tubes and ‘spilling’ into the pelvic cavity.
 Some gynaecologists still say this causes endometriosis, though there are now more questions than answers with this theory.
-Most women have some reflux menstruation with their period, but not all women have endometriosis.
+Most people have some reflux menstruation with their period, but not all people have endometriosis.

 Endometriosis has elements of a pain syndrome often referred to as central neurological sensitisation.
-There can be an overlap with other conditions characterized by pelvic pain and infertility, including irritable bowel syndrome.
+There can be an overlap with other conditions characterised by pelvic pain and infertility, including irritable bowel syndrome.